 now you should be able to position your text in the cutout space of your background graphic.

 If for some reason the “fattened” text is not fat enough.
-You can always repeat the “flatten”, save as screenshot with bleed on, then upload process again to get another halo ring made around the fattened outline.
+You can always repeat the “flatten”, save it as a screenshot with bleed on, then upload the process again to get another halo ring made around the fattened outline.

 There are lots of different applications for projects for this technique.
 For example, if you want to make custom cake toppers like the one below, it really adds that extra special touch to customize your decor.
 Here, not only did I create a bubble halo around the name, I create around an enlarged letter as well.
 Check out my Shaker Card Tutorial for more details on how to make the base letter.